slytechroot/FirstGitProject/README.md

 Here are some ideas to get you started:
 - 🔭 I'm currently working on my SANS SEC699 course and labs <BR>
--  Follow me on Your Tube for quick lessons:<BR>
+-  Follow me on YouTube for quick lessons:<BR>
 [(https://www.youtube.com/@InfoSecEngineer)](https://www.youtube.com/@InfoSecEngineer)